 The more involved kids are in every step of the moving process, the easier it will be for them to adjust.
 Work on ways to keep the kids busy and happy while everything they know is being packed up around them.
 Involve kids in the house hunting process and they will be super excited to move to their new house – eventually.

-Another way I have gotten them involved, is by having them help me pack.
-Lets face it, not everything is fragile or in need of heavy wrapping especially if you are just moving across town like we are.
-When I come across items that are not fragile I love to let the kids help me pack.
-This is so fun for them and I get free moving help!
+A great way to get kids involved is to let them help pack.
+Lets face it, not everything is fragile or in need of heavy wrapping, especially if you are just moving across town.
+When you come across items that are not fragile, let the kids help to pack them.
+This is so fun for them and you get free moving help!

-It doesn’t matter if you are moving into your dream home or staying in temporary housing like we are, you are going to need a few things on hand that you can unpack first or take with you until you get settled.
-Try to focus on items that are small and easy to pack or can be used in a variety of ways.
-I will be taking a craft box with glue, paints, beads, pipe cleaners and buttons.
+It doesn’t matter if you are moving into your dream home or staying in temporary housing until you find the perfect place, you are going to need a few things on hand that you can unpack first.
+Try to focus on items that are small and easy to pack or that can be used in a variety of ways.
+This way the kids can be entertained when you arrive at the new place and are trying to get settled.
+A craft box with glue, paints, beads, pipe cleaners and buttons work well.
 Add some paper, crayons and stickers and you’ve got the possibility for hours of fun.
 Play dough is another great item to take along since there is so much you can do with it.

-As far as the actual move goes, even though my kids are young (2 and 3), I know they will probably be sad about leaving the only home they can remember.
-We will be taking some time to say goodbye to the house and recalling special memories.
-But we are also spending time talking about all the fun things they will do in their new house.
-We have discussed what color they want their rooms to be and what kind of swing set to get for the backyard.
+Even if your kids are young, they will probably be sad about leaving the only home they can remember.
+Take some time to say goodbye to the house and recall special memories.
+But make sure to also spend time talking about all the fun things they will do in their new house.

-Finally, this is a perfect time for the kids (and me) to remember that our family and our traditions remain no matter where we are.
+Finally, this is a perfect time for the kids to remember that your family and your traditions remain no matter where you are.
 What makes a home is not the building but the people.
-Moving is always an adventure and I am so happy that I have my amazing husband and three kids along for the ride.
-Here’s to making new memories and more messes (for less) in our new place!
+If you always say Grace before a meal, don’t stop now.
+If you have a special bedtime routine, keep it up.